Find all the FAQ's and need to knows on how to apply for coaching course exemptions below.

 For more details on the appeals process, please click here.

-If your application is unsuccessful, you will need to complete all units of the course to achieve course completion and be eligible for Swimming Australia coach accreditation at that level.
+If your application is unsuccessful, you will need to complete all units of the course to achieve your Statement of Attainment and be eligible for Swimming Australia Coach Accreditation at that level.

 You will need to enrol in and pay for the entire course or the units you were unsuccessful in being granted exemption.

-If your application is unsuccessful, you will receive a voucher to the value of the application fee you’ve paid for those units.
+If your application is unsuccessful, you will receive a voucher to the value of the application fee you’ve paid for the exemption assessment.
 You can use this voucher against the cost of enrolling in the course / unit.

 To find out more about how to apply for exemption, please email email@example.com.